Carcharodontosaurus: Postcrania

 Few postcranial elements are confidently known from Carcharodontosaurus, though many isolated bones from the Sahara have been assigned to the genus without detailed study.
 However, the description of other carcharodontosaurids from North Africa such as Tameryraptor and Sauroniops has put into question the referral of carcharodontosaurid remains that lack overlap with the C. saharicus neotype.
 Like other carcharodontosaurids, it was robust with small forelimbs, an elongated tail, and short neck.
 A single cervical vertebra was assigned to the genus by Canadian researcher Dale A. Russell in 1996.
 This cervical vertebra is stout and (concave posterior ends).
 Its preserved length is 148 mm.
 As in Giganotosaurus, the vertebra is topped by a low (a dorsal projection of bone forming a spine) joined with sturdy (projections of bone coming out of the sides of the centrum) which hung over the (shallow depressions on the sides of centra), which would contain pneumatic air sacs to lighten the vertebrae.
 The centrum however lacks the keels observed in other carcharodontosaurids, possibly due to it being an anterior cervical vertebra.
-Another incomplete cervical vertebra was tentatively referred to the genus by Cau and colleagues (2025) on the basis of its stratigraphic and geographic position.
+Another incomplete cervical vertebra was tentatively assigned to the genus by Cau and colleagues (2025) on the basis of its stratigraphic and geographic position.
 The vertebra is likely from the 4th to 6th position in the cervical column and shares general morphology, size, and proportions with cervicals of Acrocanthosaurus.